Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/911report/chapter-13.5.txt:                Terminal Command (Nov.
 6, 2004); NYPD interview 10, ESU (Mar.
 1, 2004); FDNY
 technical/911report/chapter-13.5.txt:                interview 4, Port Authority Bus Terminal Command (Nov.
 20, 2003).
 ```
-This "grep -i "Terminal" technical/911report/*" command performs a case-insensitive search on string "Terminal" in all files within the technical/911report path.
+This ```grep -i "Terminal" technical/911report/*``` command performs a case-insensitive search on string "Terminal" in all files within the technical/911report path.
+Without the use of the -i option, the result of this grep command will not include those files that have the lowercase terminal word.

 ### Example 2.
 ```